cs50nestm/web/seats-less/README.md

 ## Requirements

 - The program should prompt the user for the number of rows and number of seats per row.
-- Print Row X, where X is the number row, then the numbered seats, starting from 1.
+- Print `Row X`, where X is the number row, then the numbered seats, starting from 1.

 ### Hints